SAINT VINCENT AND THE GRENADINES

 SVG's Equal Pay Act prohibits discrimination on the basis of sex regarding the payment of wages and/or salaries.
 It explicitly guarantees equal pay for equal work between persons of the male and female sex.

-SVG's Status of children act abolishes the distinction between children born in and out of marriage.
+SVG's Status of children and Legitimation Act abolishes the distinction between children born in and out of marriage.
 All children are to be treated equally, whether or not their parents were married at the time of their birth.

 Married Women's Property Act